nicklockwood/FastCoding/README.md

 Commonly used types and values are represented by their own chunk in order to reduce file size and processing overhead.
 Other types such as strings or collections are encoded in the sequence of bytes that follow the chunk.

 Chunks are always 32-bit (4-byte) aligned.
-Most chunk types have sizes that are a multiple of 32 bits anyway, but strings and data objects whose length is not an exact multiple of 4 bytes are padded to the nearest 4-byte offset.
+Most chunk types have sizes that are a multiples of 32 bits anyway, but strings and data objects whose length is not an exact multiple of 4 bytes are padded to the nearest 4-byte offset.

 The chunk types supported by FastCoding are: